-One respondent, for instance, was once an aerospace engineer, but their work opened their eyes to their best talents.
-They ultimately switching to the legal field (a common and surprisingly fitting career transition) ten years after graduating:
+One respondent, for instance, was originally an aerospace engineer, but with time, such work opened their eyes to what their best talents are: they ultimately switched to the legal field (a common and surprisingly fitting career transition) ten years after graduating:

 “I still spend a lot of time talking to students about science, technology, engineering, and mathematics and becoming engineers, so there is definitely no regret about originally becoming an engineer.”

-An even more clear sign of the importance of one’s salary was exemplified by another very dynamic industry professional surveyed: in the space of ten years, they had gone from marine engineering to test engineering for the aerospace/defense industry (and all sorts of fields in-between, including automotive, biofuels, and so on).
+An even more clear sign of the importance of one’s salary was exemplified by another very dynamic industry professional surveyed: in the space of ten years, such a respondent had gone from marine engineering to test engineering for the aerospace/defence industry (and all sorts of fields in-between, including automotive, biofuels, and so on).